Bachelor of Education (Primary)

 Elective units may be taken from faculties other than Arts and Education and provide a great opportunity to develop breadth or depth in your studies.

 Choice of electives should be based on personal interest, existing expertise, getting a broader tertiary education, or developing a subject sequence relevant to primary teaching.
 Use the elective sequence as an opportunity to broaden your content area of interest.

 Options for teaching, for example, include choosing electives in the Humanities, SOSE, Health and Physical Education, Mathematics, Science, English, Visual Arts, or a Language other than English.
 Further information will be available from your campus course director.

 Remember to consider your professional experience school rounds requirements when choosing electives so that that they do not clash.

-A LOTE strand is offered at the Melbourne Burwood Campus only
+A LOTE strand is offered at Burwood (Melbourne) only

 Students with a year 12 LOTE background

 Students who passed a LOTE in year 12 must study 6 credit points of language discipline units plus 2 methodology units (ESJ357 and ESJ358).
 A total of 8 credit points of study.